kwaklab-cornell/simGRO/README.md

 Dynamic modeling of Pol II elongation wave (Jonkers et al, eLife, 2014).

 ## Exercise 3
 Generate training sets of simulated Pol II profiles of the change in initiation rates or the pause-escape rates.
 Use these sets to evaluate the perfomance of experimental parameters.
 Develop a deep learning machine that can tell if a gene is regulated at the initiation or the pause-escape steps across cell types.
-Discover underlying sequence elements that direct intiation driven vs pause-escape driven promoter regulations.
+Discover underlying sequence elements and TFs that differentiate intiation regulated vs pause-escape regulated promoter.